groxio-learning/mastermind_one_day/lab3_hard/mastermind/README.md

   |> Enum.take(4)
 ```

-## Making a List of Random Numbers
+## Making a List of Random Numbers (includes spoilers)

 You will want to combine some of the functions above in a pipe.
 I recommend using shuffle rather than building a list of 6 distinct random numbers, but both approaches work.

+One way to solve the problem is to make a list of numbers from 1-6, shuffle them, and take four.